 If you read travel publications and trawl the Web for packing tips, you can find millions of words of sometimes commonsensical, sometimes scolding and generally somewhat vague advice on how to pack for a winter trip.
 Don't pack too much stuff, dress in layers, pack a hat and gloves -- but you know all that stuff already.

 To help convert general packing advice into a usable packing list, I have some tricks you can use to help figure out where to start.
 We're not talking about packing for a ski trip -- that is its own special challenge -- but most travelers should find these tactics simple, straightforward and useful for a more general winter vacation.

 Back when I used to go to concerts that weren't scheduled on Saturday mornings at 11 a.m., I went to a LOT of concerts, year round, mostly in the northeastern U.S. Wearing bulky clothes into a music bar, concert hall or jazz club isn't that different than doing the same on an airplane.
-I learned that a light fleece and a warm hat were all you needed to get from car to club, through the line and back again without freezing on a city street in February -- the same goes for sprints through airports, short walks for breakfast in the morning cold and more.
+I learned that a light fleece and a warm hat were all I needed to get from car to club, through the line and back again without freezing on a city street in February -- the same goes for sprints through airports, short walks for breakfast in the morning cold and more.
 If you don't want to freeze your bum off, wear a good hat.

 Requirements for a good travel hat:

 - Covers your ears

 - At least partly covers the back of your neck

 - Has no flaps, fluffballs or other wasted mass